milkcoke/java-gRPC-practice/README.md

 Refer to this [blog post](https://tecoble.techcourse.co.kr/post/2020-08-17-custom-exception/)

 ### What's difference Metadata and Trailers ?
 Both are used to send additional information.
+In terms of HTTP/2 both are headers. \
 However, there's some difference. \
 Metadata is available to both the client and server at all times during the lifecycle of the call. \
-On the other hand, trailers can be sent after the request has been processed and response has been sent. \
+On the other hand, trailers can be sent only from server to client after the request has been processed and response has been sent. \
-Trailers is useful when to send response size.
+Trailers is useful when to send response size, checksum, error message, status code etc..